microsoft/Docker-PowerShell/Get-ContainerDetail.md

 ```

 ### -Id
 Specifies the id of the container to get details for.
-This parameter also accepts contaienr name, or a unique subset of the id.
+This parameter also accepts container name, or a unique subset of the id.